Fiber Bragg Grating Principle and Application

 Manufacturing and Energy

-FBG sensors can be integrated into smart factory equipment to realize real-time monitoring of the production process, optimize production efficiency and quality control; energy industry: in energy facilities such as wind power, solar energy and nuclear energy, they can be used to monitor the operating status of equipment and prevent failures. occur.
+FBG sensors can be integrated into smart factory equipment to realize real-time monitoring of the production process and optimize production efficiency and quality control.
+In the energy industry, in energy facilities such as wind power, solar energy, and nuclear energy, they can be used to monitor the operating status of equipment and prevent failures. occur.

-Dispersion compensation: Chirped FBG can be used to compensate for the dispersion effect in optical communication systems, so that high-speed data signals remain clear after long-distance transmission.
+Chirped FBG can be used to compensate for the dispersion effect in optical communication systems so that high-speed data signals remain clear after long-distance transmission.